dprgarner/cv/src/cv.md

 - I conducted interviews for candidate front-end developers, as well as setting and marking take-home assessments.
 - I organised and conducted onboardings, team training meetings, and technical design discussions within a fully-remote team.
 - I initiated and assisted with multiple tech-debt initiatives, including the migration of the codebase away from RxJS, the Docker containerisation of the legacy services, and the introduction of browser-side error monitoring and reporting.
-- I designed, prototyped, and implemented a Microfrontend architecture to support multiple teams developing the same front-end web application in parallel.
+- I designed, prototyped, and initiated the implementation of a Microfrontend architecture across our front-end codebase to support multiple teams developing the same application in parallel.

 ---